enkidevs/curriculum/.archived/linux/terminals-shells/dummy-workout/scripting-variables.md

 ---
 ## Quiz

-headline: what is to be changed in the following snippet for it to echo 'scripting'?
+??? what is to be changed in the following snippet for it to echo 'scripting'?

-question: |
 #!/bin/bash
 let "s=scripting"
 echo $s

-answers:
-  - not to use let for string assignment
+* not to use let for string assignment
-  - to quote $s
+* to quote $s
-  - to enclose $s in ${}
+* to enclose $s in ${}
-  - the snippet will echo 'scripting'
+* the snippet will echo 'scripting'